Honi Soit: Other controversies

 In their last edition for 2005, the editors produced "Hx", an imitation of the free "Mx" tabloid.
 They used their colour pages to present a biting satire of quality commercial media, with rarely seen images of dead and wounded Iraqis juxtaposed against vacuous magazine style copy, such as "Fashion From the Front Line".
 The inclusion of images of dead and mutilated civilian casualties shocked many readers.
 This same year the paper was accused of having turned from its radical roots by comedian Jonathan Biggins after it published a critical recap of his Wharf Revue.

 De-classified U.S. National Security Agency documents were published by Honi in 2013, which showed the paper had been suspected by intelligence agencies of operating under Soviet influence.

 In 2016, the editors produced a satire spoof of broadsheet newspaper The Australian for their last edition for the year.
 The issue, complete with replica masthead, featured a front-page splash about Rupert Murdoch dying and satirical parody opinion pieces from journalists at the paper.
 The prank was acknowledged by The Australian's CEO Nicholas Gray.

+In 2018, the annual women's edition featured Syrian suicide bomber Hamida Mustafa al-Tahir, a member of the Ba’ath Party, on its cover.
+Al-Tahir targeted Israeli intelligence agents and Southern Lebanon Army troops; estimates of the casualties vary, with at least twenty killed or wounded, whilst some media reports stated that over 50 died.

+Following the death of Queen Elizabeth II in September 2022, Honi Soit published an print edition featuring a photoshopped image of the late Queen in a morgue, with the headline "Queen Dead, Charles Next."
+The edition garnered national attention and condemnation, being described as "offensive and disgraceful".
+The editors refused to apologise for their conduct, claiming that they "did not think [they] should have acted with more sensitivity".

 On Tuesday 16 May 2023, hundreds of copies of Queer Honi, the annual autonomous edition of Honi Soit produced by the Queer Action Collective, were stolen from stands.
 Hundreds more were taken the following day.
 Honi Soit estimated that nearly a thousand copies were stolen, almost half of the paper's print run.
-Honi noted that "With the paper's masthead being "Fagi Soit" and featuring a cover image of a trans woman's torso tattooed with slurs, the theft is, in Honi's view, a targeted attack against queer expression".
+Honi noted that, with "the paper's masthead being "Fagi Soit" and featuring a cover image of a trans woman's torso tattooed with slurs, the theft is, in Honi's view, a targeted attack against queer expression."